Sigmavet Out of Hours (OOH) & Emergency Service Policy

 1. Purpose and Scope

-Sigmavet is a first-opinion veterinary surgery.
+Sigmavet is a first-opinion veterinary surgery, not an emergency veterinary hospital.
 This policy defines our out-of-hours provision, specifically distinguishing between our obligations to registered clients and non-registered owners, in strict accordance with RCVS Code of Professional Conduct guidelines.

 2. Service Provision & Staffing Logistics

 On-Call Model: Our out-of-hours service operates on an on-call basis.
-The veterinary surgeon and veterinary nurse are not permanently on-site during closed hours.
+The veterinary surgeon and veterinary nurse are not permanently on-site during closed hours, aside from cases when there are inpatients within the premises (details of this particular scenario are lower in this document).

-Nearby Facilities: There are fully staffed, 24-hour emergency hospitals located approximately 30-40 minutes from our practice (Vets Now Peterborough and Cromwell Vets Huntingdon).
+Nearby Facilities: There are fully staffed, 24-hour emergency hospitals located approximately 30-40 minutes from our practice, like Vets Now Peterborough (32 Papyrus Rd, Peterborough PE4 5BH, Tel: 01733 601 514), with whom we have an ongoing contract should our 24/7 service be full or fail.

 3. Policy for Registered Clients